swryu10/LibIAPWS/README.md

 # Build
 This library can be built with cmake. \
-One can build at a subdirectory with the following commands. \
+In a Linux/UNIX system, one can build at a subdirectory with the following commands. \
 &ensp;$ mkdir [subdirectory name] \
 &ensp;$ cd [subdirectory name] \
 &ensp;$ cmake [directory for the LibIAPWS local repository] \